 Portions of the device may be shut down to save power during times when operation of the ADC is not required.
-Two power saving modes are available: nap, and sleep.
-Nap mode is only available through SPI control, while Sleep mode can be selected with the pin or through SPI.
+Two power saving modes are available: Nap, and Sleep.
+Nap mode reduces power dissipation to less than 134mW and recovers to normal operation in approximately 1μs.
+Sleep mode reduces power dissipation to less than 14mW but requires 1ms to recover.

-Nap mode reduces power dissipation by approximately 70% (depending on operating state) and recovers to normal operation in approximately 1μs.
-Sleep mode reduces power dissipation to less than 20mW but requires 1ms to recover.
-The clock should remain running and at a fixed frequency during Nap or Sleep.
+All digital outputs (Data, CLKOUT and OR) are placed in a high impedance state during Nap or Sleep.
+The input clock should remain running and at a fixed frequency during Nap or Sleep.
 Recovery time from Nap mode will increase if the clock is stopped, since the internal DLL can take up to 52μs to regain lock at 250MSPS.